Artprentice/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script to create a symbollic link
 Script to copy all html files
-Script to move all files beginning ith an upper case alphabet
+Script to move all files beginning ith an upper case alphabet Script to delete all files ending with ~